-Henry Ford, the maker of the Model T Ford car, passed away on April 7, 1947.
+Henry Ford, the maker of the Model T Ford car was born on July 30, 1863.
 Here we take a look at Ford's strong Irish roots.

 Henry Ford, the maker of the Model T and the man behind the development of the assembly line technique of mass production, had strong Irish links.
 So much so that in 2015, his ancestral home in Ballinascarthy in West Cork opened to the public following a three-year €20,000 ($22,000) renovation project.

 Henry Ford’s grandfather, great-grandfather, and great-great-grandfather were born in the traditional stone-built single-story cottage, which is believed to date from the 1700s.

 The four-room dwelling was dilapidated and roofless with walls severely damaged by heavy rain until Ford descendant and farmer Vivian Buttimer and his family set about renovating it a few years ago.
 Buttimer farms 200 acres at what is now officially known as the “Ford Farm” at Ballinascarthy.